 In addition to a recommended reading list and future study program, I am available to coach each participant on structuring a year-long self-Development plan.
 This will be private assistance from your Coach on your personal challenges related to dealer development.
 A topic could be what are the minimum management information systems a machinery dealer should support.
 This can either be a small team project or individual special study effort, depending on your wishes.

-Required Texts: 10 Volume “Master’s Program in Dealer Management” by Walter J. McDonald.
+Required Texts: 9 Volume “Master’s Program in Dealer Management” by Walter J McDonald.
 Many of the exercises, readings and program activities are in these essential textbooks.
-You must have a set to participate in this training activity.
-(See next pages.)
+You must have a set in order to Participate in this training activity.

-2022 OEM Tuition Executive Program in Dealer Development including Textbooks Individual student Tuition for this 16-module personalized, private distance learning management training program (including our new text: DEALER DEVELOPMENT-OEM Regional Manager’s Guide in the 10-volume Master’s Program in Dealer Management book set by Walter McDonald) is US$2500.00.
+Individual student Tuition for this 16-module personalized, private distance learning management training program including the 9-volume Master’s Program in Dealer Management book set by Walter McDonald. $2500.00.
 Group Tuition programs are available.

 The Master’s Program in Dealer Management